-Cultural appropriation can be defined as the act of taking or borrowing markers of a non-dominant culture by members of the group in power (white people) for their own entertainment, pleasure, or expression.
+I define cultural appropriation as the act of taking markers of a non-dominant culture by members of the group in power (whiteness) for their own entertainment, pleasure, expression, and/or financial gain.

 Below you will find a few articles that speak specifically to cultural appropriation within tattoo culture.
-If you are thinking of having a symbol/a language/an image tattooed that does not come from your specific roots, or is not entirely universal, please read them.
+If you hold white skin privilege, and are thinking of having a symbol/a language/an image tattooed that does not come from your specific roots, or is not universal, please read them.

 When I first started getting tattoos, I enthusiastically jumped to answer this question.
 I loved to talk about my chest tattoo in particular.
 It looked like an ecstatic yin yang, swirling inward and exploding outward simultaneously.
 I would explain to others how it was an “ancient”Maya symbol that stood for their highest god, Hunab Ku, who was associated with the supermassive blackhole at the center of our galaxy.
 I loved how it looked and how others praised me for my “cultured” aesthetic. -Courtney Demone

 "You are free to present your body in whichever way you choose, and your tattoos are your own choice.
 However, others also have the right to be offended and express this.
 If you decide to get a tattoo representing a minority culture, you should be prepared for this possibility.
 Although your intention is not to be racist, others may see it as such." -Ally Richards